ajahne/blog/_drafts/2017-12-23-javascript-closure.md

 You can view the codepen version [here](https://codepen.io/ajahne/pen/BRgXyp).

 **State**
-We can also use closure to maintain the value(‘state’) of function arguments at a certain time.
+We can also use closure to maintain the value (i.e. ‘state’) of function arguments at a certain time.
 We do this through the technique of partial function application.
 This way we can apply only a subset (i.e. ‘partial’ set) of arguments to a function.

 ```
 const number = '271-7713';